pchuck/coursera-getdata-project/CodeBook.md

 * The training and test data sets are merged
 * Descriptive names are associated with the activities in the data set
-* Labels are applied with associated variable names
+* Labels are applied using associated variable names
 * Subject ids are associated with corresponding feature data
-* A new tidy data set is produced and the key features summarized
+* A new tidy data set is produced and the key features summarized (means and std deviations)

 ## Output

+A final separate tidy dataset is produced which summarizes the data by activity and subject, calculating averages for each across each variable.

 Running the script run_analysis.R produces the tidy data set meansByActivityAndSubject.txt.